ryanhake/python_fundamentals/README.md

 # Python Programming

-Here you can find the labs for our CodingNomads online Python Programming course.
+Hello, here you can find the labs for our CodingNomads online Python Programming course.

 ---